-For the year ended December 31, 2019, the District recognized OPEB expense of \$22,822.
-Per GASB Statement No. 75, under the Alternative Measurement Method, changes in Total OBEP Liability are immediately recognized as expense, resulting in no deferred outflows of resources or deferred inflows of resources related to OPEB.
-At December 31, 2019, the District reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+Per GASB Statement No. 75, under the Alternative Measurement Method, changes in Total OPEB Liability are immediately recognized as expense, resulting in no deferred outflows of resources or deferred inflows of resources related to OPEB.
+For the year ended December 31, 2020, the District recognized OPEB revenue of \$24,583.